 Myoflex Cream Side Effects

-Note: This page contains information about the side effects of trolamine salicylate topical.
-Some of the dosage forms included on this document may not apply to the brand name Myoflex Cream.
+Note: This document contains side effect information about trolamine salicylate topical.
+Some of the dosage forms listed on this page may not apply to the brand name Myoflex Cream.

 In general, trolamine salicylate topical (the active ingredient contained in Myoflex Cream) has been safe to use.
 If applied over a large area, salicylate type side effects (e.g., tinnitus, nausea, and/or vomiting) could potentially occur.[Ref]